-In addition to street and sidewalk improvements, the City FY 2004 T&ES Capital Improvement Plan budget includes \$820,000 for storm and sanitary sewer improvements (including sanitary sewer line replacements in Potomac West), the continuation of the Four Mile Run Sanitary Sewer Shed Infiltration and Inflow Study (\$400,000), the continuation of improvements to storm sewers at the intersection of East Glebe Road and Commonwealth Avenue (\$165,000) and the correction of flooding problems along East Maple Street from the Hoofs Run Culvert to Little Street (\$225,000).
-T&ES has also budgeted some \$1.5 million for improvements to street lighting and electrical undergrounding in Old Town

-Phase III, as well as at Mount Vernon Avenue between the area of Nelson Street and Bellefonte Avenue (\$200,000).
+In addition to street and sidewalk improvements, the City FY 2004 T&ES Capital Improvement Plan budget also provides for other infrastructure improvements in the target areas as follows: \$820,000 for storm and sanitary sewer improvements (including sanitary sewer line replacements in Potomac West), the continuation of the Four Mile Run Sanitary Sewer Shed Infiltration and Inflow Study (\$400,000), the continuation of improvements to storm sewers at the intersection of East Glebe Road and Commonwealth Avenue (\$165,000) and the correction of flooding problems along East Maple Street from the Hoofs Run Culvert to Little Street (\$225,000).
+T&ES has also budgeted some \$1.5 million for improvements to street lighting and electrical undergrounding in Old Town Phase III, as well as at Mount Vernon Avenue between the area of Nelson Street and Bellefonte Avenue (\$200,000).

-■ II.B.2.
+II.B.2.
 Public Service Needs